 The ferry from Heraklion to Karpathos also makes a stop at Sitia, a small port in Lassithi at eastern Crete.
-This means, you can also start your island hopping trip from there.
+This means you can also start your island hopping trip from there.

-Next to Karpathos, there is a tiny island with totally remote atmosphere, Kassos.
+Next to Karpathos, there is a tiny island with a totally remote atmosphere, Kassos.
 There’s an option to include Kassos in your island hopping schedule from Crete.
 A ferry from Heraklion and Sitia passes by Kassos before arriving in Karpathos.

 All in all, there are more than 5 reasons why Crete is love at first sight.

 You know there’s one way to discover the rest of them.

 Book your ferry tickets to Crete and live your best holiday experience!
 Or view the ferry schedules from Athens to Chania and from Athens to Heraklion.